-The Laboratory for Integrative Psychiatry was founded in 2008.
-Our clinician-scientists focus on the use, abuse, and effects of these drugs.
-Research on hallucinogens may unlock important new treatments.
+The Laboratory for Integrative Psychiatry, founded in 2008, focuses on the use, abuse, and effects of psychoactive substances in an effort to unlock important new treatments.

 Our studies include:

 - The cognitive and general health of religious users of naturally-occurring psychoactive substances.
 We completed the only such study with members of the Native American Church, whose peyote sacrament contains mescaline.
 We also published the only evaluation to-date of American members of the Santo Daime Church, whose ayahuasca (“Daime”) sacrament contains DMT (dimethyltryptamine).
 Our research found no long term harms.

 - The use of psilocybin and LSD in treating cluster headache, the most painful headache disorder.
 Our work includes the discovery (and patent) of the use of non-hallucinogenic 2-bromo-LSD for cluster headache.

 - The absence of functional neurocognitive impairments in almost-completely exclusive users of MDMA (3,4-methylenedioxymethamphetamine, “ecstasy”).